Should I Get A Lawyer For Workers’ Compensation?

 Before you attend any evaluation or see a doctor assigned by the insurance, contact an attorney.
 While your employer may want you to get back to work as soon as possible, you might not be able to resume your duties.
 An attorney will work to ensure you can remain off-work and receive benefits until you’ve recovered and are ready to return.

-You shouldn’t have to fight for your workers’ compensation benefits on your own.
+You shouldn’t have to fight for your workers’ comp benefits on your own.
 Dealing with claims and understanding Pennsylvania’s workers’ compensation law can be complicated, especially when you’re injured.
-An attorney can handle the claims aspect of your injury while you focus on getting better.
+An attorney can handle the claims aspect of your work-related injury while you focus on getting better.
 They will protect your rights and ensure you receive the care and compensation you deserve.

 If You Want To Win, You Should Hire A Workers’ Comp Attorney